 We see privilege issues discussed in judicial decisions, legal commentary, and mainstream news.
-Here is my Monthly Privilege Roundup of interesting privilege issues for October 2017.
+Here is my Monthly Privilege Roundup of interesting privilege issues for December 2017.

 →The Google/Uber trade-secrets litigation has produced several privilege-related issues, as I profiled here and here—but nothing like this.
 The court delayed the trial after the ND Cal.
 U.S. Attorney revealed a letter (available here) from a former Uber employee claiming that a former Uber in-house attorney instructed employees to mark emails as “privileged” even if they were not seeking legal advice.
 See Jennifer Williams’ article on the issue, which quotes yours truly, for more information.

 →A lawyer for the Trump Transition Team sent a letter, available here, informing House and Senate leaders that the Special Counsel’s Office (Mueller) “unlawfully” received privileged information from the General Services Administration.
 Mueller’s office denies the allegations.
 Read the CNN story here.
 Katie Phang, MSNBC legal analyst (and an excellent trial lawyer) opines that the Transition Team’s privilege concern is a “legal nothingburger.”
 See Katie’s commentary here.